To speak of economics in the singular is misleading because there is political and theoretical economics. The main differences are:

-This is a good example for the abysmal scientific level of economics.
-Both Marx’s and Keynes’s profit theory is provable false (2014; 2011).
+This is a good example of the abysmal scientific level of economics.
+Both Marx’s and Keynes’s profit theory are provably false (2014; 2011).
 Both approaches are scientifically worthless.
-But for agenda pushing they are good enough and they still have some entertainment value in political sitcoms or economics blogs.
+But for agenda-pushing, they are good enough and they still have some entertainment value in political sitcoms or economics blogs.

 All this is the exact opposite of what economists actually do.
 Neither Walrasians, nor Keynesians, nor Marxians, nor Austrians have the true theory.
-In fact, what they have developed thus far is scientific junk.
-Yet this does not hinder them to pester the world with ill-founded proposals/advice and to feed their students with theories/models that a provable false.
+In fact, what they have developed thus far is proto-scientific garbage.
+Yet this does not hinder them to pester the world with ill-founded proposals/advice and feeding their students with theories/models that a provably false.

 Political economics is anti-science, because of this genuine scientists are anti-economics.